Every church longs to grow. That’s the way it should be. “The Great Commission” was not “The Small Suggestion.”

-A hard working Shepherd can care for around seventy people.
+A hard working Shepherd can care for approximately 70 people.
 If that person doesn’t bring in other Shepherds, or become a Rancher, they will become a bottleneck for growth.

-Intriguingly, the average size of the typical church is around seventy people.
+Intriguingly, the average size of the typical church is around 70 people.
 Hmmmm…..

 I know that at Meck, we had 112 people at our first service on our first weekend.
 That means the church outgrew me day one.
-I had two choices: I could continue to be a Shepherd to the church and stay around seventy or so as a church in terms of impact and influence; or I could become a Rancher and ensure that the people were shepherded and position the church for unlimited growth.
+I had two choices: I could continue to be a Shepherd and stay around 70 or so as a church in terms of impact and influence, or I could become a Rancher and ensure that the people were shepherded and position the church for unlimited growth.

 I became a Rancher.

-We went from 112 in attendance to now over 8,000 in terms of active attendance.
+We went from 112 in attendance to now more than 10,000 in terms of active attenders.

 It wasn’t easy.
 Most who enter the ministry are, by nature, Shepherds.

 You get to be at the center of almost every “Yea, God!” story.
 You are the one in the hospital, at the wedding, drying the tears, holding the hand, leading them to Christ.
 You are building every ministry and taking every hill.

 And those strokes are intoxicating.

 Not so much for the Rancher.
 You have to be willing to let others get the credit, see others take the hill, let others be praised.
 You are not at the center of every life-event of those you love.
 Instead, you hear stories of people praising a counselor or small group leader.